 - pelvic inflammatory disease (PID)

 - irritable bowel syndrome (IBS)

 - radiation and chemotherapy

 Factors that reduce sexual desire or affect a person’s ability to become aroused can also cause dyspareunia.
 These factors include:

-Both men and women can experience dyspareunia.
-But the condition is more common in women.
-Dyspareunia is one of the most common problems of postmenopausal women, and a majority of women have painful intercourse at some time (FDA).
-You are at an increased risk if you:
+Both women and men can experience dyspareunia, but the condition is more common in women.
+Dyspareunia is one of the most common problems of postmenopausal women.
+Around 75 percent of women have painful intercourse at some time, according to the American College of Obstetricians and Gynecologists (ACOG).
+You’re at an increased risk if you:

 - take medications that cause vaginal dryness

 - after pain-free intercourse

 - with a feeling of stabbing pain, similar to menstrual cramps

 How is dyspareunia diagnosed?